 |Karsha Gustor||July||2 days||Karsha Monastery||30 – 31 July 2019|

 |Stongday Gustor||June/July||2 days||Zanskar||20 – 21 July 2019|

 8 – 9 July 2020

 |Diskit Gustor||October||2 days||Diskit Monastery||26 – 27 October 2019|

 |Thiksey Gustor||November||2 days||Thiksey Monastery||15 – 16 November 2019|

 1. Dosmochey Festival

 Dosmochey is observed in Lower Ladakh’s Liker, Leh Palace and the Diskit Monastery in Nubra.
 This festival is celebrated in the month of February (or 28th and 29th day of the twelfth month Tibetan calendar).
 This festival marks the last celebration associated with a particular year.
 Literally translating to the “Festival of Scapegoat”, Dosmochey is a popular Ladakhi prayer festival.

-Started by the rulers of Ladakh in the 13th Century, the kingdom of King Lhachen Gongdup celebrated Dosmochey festival for the first time.
+Started by the rulers of Ladakh in the 13th Century, the kingdom of King Lhachen Gongdup celebrated the Dosmochey festival for the first time.
 Leh Palace is the most popular location for this celebration, as this is where the celebrations initially began.
-The venue for the two-day festival is the courtyard of the palace.
+The venue for the two-day festival in the courtyard of the palace.
 And, of course, the monks and Lamas perform the chamm dance, which is rotated between various monasteries yearly.